Dwijeshh/ParkEase/README.md

 ### 2. Backend Server

-The backend acts as the central communication layer between the application, database, parking logic, and computer-vision system.
+The backend acts as the central communication and decision-making layer between the customer application, database, parking logic, and computer-vision system.

 It handles: